Two lion cubs playing in the green grass

 • Volcanic rocks filter the water that comes above ground in Mzima Springs

-• Shetani means devil in Kiswahili and refers to the local belief that the hot lava was made by the devil
+• Shetani means devil in Kiswahili and refers to the local belief that the hot lava of the Shetani fields was made by the devil